rust-lang/rust/doc/tutorial/generic.md

 There are two built-in operations that, perhaps surprisingly, act on values of any type.
-It was already mentioned earlier that `log` can take any type of value and output it as a string.
+It was already mentioned earlier that `log` can take any type of value and output it.

 More interesting is that Rust also defines an ordering for values of all datatypes, and allows you to meaningfully apply comparison